 Garlic which belongs to the onion family is also a source of isoflavonoids with about603.3mcg of phytoestrogens per 100 g.It is one of ingredients which is widely used in cuisines the world over.

 10. Dried apricots, dates and prunes:

 Dried apricots are a far higher supply of phytoestrogens than natural apricots.
 Dried apricots contain 445.5 mcg of phytoestrogens per 100 g.
 Dried dates with 329.5 mg of isoflavoids per 100g and dried prunes with 177.5mcg per 100 g are also good sources of estrogen.

+Hope you liked this post on top estrogen rich foods.
 Eating a diet rich in the above mentioned products along with good quantities of fruits and vegetables would not only ensure a smooth transition into menopause for women, but also safeguard their overall health and well-being.

 - Top 12 Iron Rich Vegetables You Should Include In Your Diet

 - Estrogen Deficiency – Causes, Symptoms And Treatment

 - Estrogen Benefits For Skin, Hair And Health

 - Top 10 Serotonin Rich Foods